pythonpioneer/pythonpioneer/README.md

 ![VisitorCount](https://profile-counter.glitch.me/pythonpioneer/count.svg)

 ## ⚡ Fun Fact
-> A programmer without writing comments will crash the whole program like a driver without indicators. 😅
+> A programmer who doesn’t write comments is like a driver who doesn’t use indicators — eventually, someone’s going to crash. 😅
 ---